GMkonan/feature/README.md

+# Update: Airplane is dead now!
+No point in installing a CLI of a dead product in your dev container, so I'm gonna be archiving this project.

 # Dev Container Features: Self Authoring Template

 > This repo provides a starting point and example for creating your own custom [dev container Features](https://containers.dev/implementors/features/), hosted for free on GitHub Container Registry.
 The example in this repository follows the [dev container Feature distribution specification](https://containers.dev/implementors/features-distribution/).